Papuan spinetail

-The Papuan spinetail (Mearnsia novaeguineae), also known as the Papuan needletail, New Guinea spine-tailed swift or Papuan spine-tailed swift, is a small (11.5 cm in length), stocky swift with a short, rounded tail and very fast flight.
-Head and upperparts glossy blue-black, white or whitish belly and undertail coverts, dark underwing with pale central stripe.
-The small spines at the end of the tail are not visible in flight.
+The Papuan spinetail (Mearnsia novaeguineae), also known as the Papuan needletail, New Guinea spine-tailed swift or Papuan spine-tailed swift, is a species of swift native to the island of New Guinea.

+Description

+Mearnsia novaeguineae is a small (11.5 cm in length), stocky swift with a short, rounded tail.
+Tail spines extend up to 1 mm beyond the web of the tail.
+Head and upperparts glossy green-black, grey-throat with a white underside.
+Wings display hooked ends, and are widest at the middle before tapering into the body.

 Distribution

 Endemic to New Guinea where it is widespread in the lowlands and hills up to 550 m.
-It has been recorded from Boigu Island, Queensland, Australian territory in north-western Torres Strait.
+In 2004, the species was first recorded in Australia when three individuals were observed on Boigu Island, Queensland.

 Habitat

 Forest edges, gardens and cleared areas with standing dead trees.